 - Make the miso sauce.
 To prepare the miso sauce, mix all ingredients but sesame oil in a small bowl until blended.
 Add sesame oil and whisk until combined.

 - Toss the noodles.
-Heat 1 tbsp olive oil in a medium sauté pan over medium heat.
+Heat 1 tablespoon olive oil in a medium sauté pan over medium heat.
 Add noodles and miso sauce.
 Using tongs to mix, sauté for 2 minutes.
 Keep warm.

 - Cook the shrimp.
 Remove the shrimp from the refrigerator and skewer, discarding any excess marinade.
 Place skewers on the preheated grill.
 Grill 3 minutes per side.